-- Aim Higher.

-- Access courses for adults.

-- Development of Level 4 courses including HNCs and degrees where they clearly fit the needs of our learners and Industry.
+- Increased offer for GCSE in Maths and English - Significant HE Access courses for adults. - Development of Level 4 courses including HNCs and degrees where they clearly fit the needs of our learners and Industry.

 With regard to the College delivery of the Bolton Council ASL (Adult Safeguarded Learning), the College has worked with the Council to ensure that, increasingly, courses prepare our most vulnerable learners and citizens for their first or next step towards employment.